Does Your Writing Contain the Three E’s?

 Again, I’m not stating that stories need to be short- just efficient.
 I have read some really long books that didn’t need to be so, but some that did and it worked.
 The same goes for short books- some are perfect that way, other stories should be longer.
 It all depends on the necessity of the story.
 The trick is to figure out what fits your story, include the proper elements and be efficient with your words.

 Are you an effective and efficient writer?
 Do you grasp the attention of your reader and refuse to let go?
 It takes practice.
 Writing is basically just lots and lots and lots of practice.
 The pianist begins with chords and scales before she can play a masterpiece.
-The artists paints many works before a gallery accepts his art.
+The artist paints many works before a gallery accepts his art.
 The professional basketball player, uh, never mind- they may be born with it.
 But writing is practice.
 Years of it, actually.
 You keep going, you keep writing, and each time you get better and better and better.
-That is Excellence.

-Writers want readers to anticipate their next book.
+Writers want readers that anticipate their next book.
 That is the ultimate payoff.
 Money earned is a great side benefit, of course, but the ultimate satisfaction is appreciation, and we want people to truly enjoy our stories.

 As you write, be mindful of capturing your reader, reeling them in, and keeping them engaged.
 When it all comes together in the right places at the right time, your stories take on lives of their own.

 The Three E’s will sell your next piece of writing.
 If you have held your reader over the edge of a cliff and dangled them, holding their breath for your next move, then you have done your job.

 So, remember the Three E’s: